ratymatti/almostFinalCountdown/README.md

 └── vite.config.js
 ```

+## Key Components

+- `Player.jsx`: This component represents a player in the game.
+- `ResultModal.jsx`: This component displays the result of the game in a modal dialog.
+- `TimerChallenge.jsx`: This component implements the main game logic.

 ## Running the project

 To run the project, use the dev script defined in the package.json file: